SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find a list of some of the best places to stay here

-Famous for its selection of international cuisine, great bars, theatres, and other entertainment centers, Downtown Berkeley is the place to be for a great night out, a romantic meal, or to wander and take in the eclectic selection of retailers.
+Downtown Berkeley is famous for its selection of international cuisine, great bars, theaters, and other entertainment centers.
+This is a fun choice for a great night out or a romantic meal.

-Other things to see and do include the Berkeley Art Museum and Pacific Film Archive.
-Also, the wonderful Tilden Park is a nod to conservation and nature in the city.
+Other places to visit include the UC Berkeley campus and the Berkeley Art Museum and Pacific Film Archive.
+The wonderful Tilden Park is also right next door.

 Sonoma County is another fantastic place to sample local wines.
 This county is home to several wine regions, including Dry Creek, Russian River, and Alexander Valley.